Insidersolana/telegram_bot/README.md

 ## Usage

-- Tag the bot with @unicake in your message to get a response
+- Tag the bot with @berryFI in your message to get a response
 - The bot will automatically moderate messages containing banned words
 - The bot learns from conversation context to provide more relevant sarcastic responses